We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 The amount of compensation you could receive is obviously really important when thinking about making a claim.
 Working this out is often referred to as ‘assessing quantum’ or ‘assessing quantum of damages’.

-The compensation available for a delayed diagnosis or misdiagnosis could potentially cover:
+The compensation available for a delayed diagnosis could potentially cover:

 - The cost of medical treatment, specialist care & equipment